launchdarkly/ios-client-sdk/README.md

   * Select your project in the *Project Navigator*.
   * Select the target for your app's platform.
   * Select the *General* tab.
-  * From the Frameworks folder created at step 11, drag the `DarklyEventSource.framework` and `Darkly.framework` for the matching platform into `Linked Frameworks and Libraries`.
+  * From the Frameworks folder created at step 11, drag the `DarklyEventSource.framework` and `Darkly.framework` or `Darkly_<platform>.framework` for the matching platform into `Linked Frameworks and Libraries`.
   * Remove the frameworks just added from `Linked Frameworks and Libraries`.
 The frameworks should remain visible in the `Frameworks` group in the *Project Navigator*.
   * Add the frameworks to the `Embedded Binaries`.
   * Repeat for each target that uses LaunchDarkly.